Qarza/android/README.md

-# Some small projects to play with further.
+# Some small Android projects to play with further.